 Decide if you meet the specified conditions

-A number of conditions specified by Medicare, acting as an agency for the Department of Human Services (DHS), must be met before a super can be released on compassionate grounds.
+A number of conditions must be met before a super can be released on compassionate grounds.

-You will need to provide supporting documentation with your application and identify yourself to DHS when you apply.
-DHS will assess your application as soon as possible after they have received all the required information from you.
-Once your application has been assessed, DHS will write to you with their decision and their reasons for that decision.
+You will need to provide supporting documentation with your application and identify yourself to the ATO when you apply.
+The ATO will assess your application as soon as possible after they have received all the required information from you.
+Once your application has been assessed, the ATO will write to you with their decision and their reasons for that decision.

-If the DHS approves the early release of your super, you must then apply to First State Super for payment (see Step 3).
-If you have any questions about Step 2 please contact DHS directly.
+If the ATO approves the early release of your super, you must then apply to First State Super for payment (see Step 3).

 Apply to First State Super

-If the DHS approves the early release of your benefit, please send the following documents to First State Super:
+If the ATO approves the early release of your benefit, please send the following documents to First State Super:

-- DHS letter of approval of the early release of your benefit (original or certified copy);
+- ATO letter of approval of the early release of your benefit (original or certified copy);

 - a completed Application for early release of a benefit on specified compassionate grounds form, which is available on our website and from customer service;